 5.9.1 Description

-One of the Aviation industry recommendations for UAV operation (and AAM - Advanced Air mobility) is the ability to support robust reliability and flexible redundancy of critical communication links, including cellular, e.g., for Command and Control (C2) and other flight-critical communications.
+One of the Aviation industry recommendations for UAV operation (and AAM - Advanced Air Mobility) is the ability to support robust reliability and flexible redundancy of critical communication links, including cellular, e.g., for Command and Control (C2) and other flight-critical communications.
 Within the context of improving 5G reliability and redundancy for UAVs, scenarios with dual subscription and multi-NW connectivity become of interest.
 For example, drones can be equipped with dual SIM (or dual credentials) and use one subscription for active communication with one network while the second subscription for setting up a “stand-by” connection path, to be used in case the first network becomes unsuitable or unavailable.

 Figure 5.9.1-1 shows, at high level, the two connectivity options, where UAV traffic is first active on the preferred network (PLMN-1), then switched to the second network (PLMN-2).
 Other options are not precluded, e.g., one of the two networks could be an NPN.